Sterling takes British reopening delay in its stride | Business

 - United Kingdom

-Sterling was largely unmoved on Monday by news Britain was set to delay the end of social distancing measures, as the government tries to slow a rapid rise in COVID-19 infections.
-Prime Minister Boris Johnson is expected to announce later a delay of four weeks to his February roadmap, under which his government signaled all social restrictions to control the spread of the disease would be lifted "no earlier" than June 21.
+Sterling was largely unmoved by Monday's news that Britain is set to delay the end of social distancing measures as the government seeks to contain a rapid rise in COVID-19 infections.
+Prime Minister Boris Johnson is expected to announce a delay of four weeks to his February roadmap, under which his government signalled that all social restrictions to control the spread of the disease would be lifted "no earlier" than June 21.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)